machinedeck/Matrix-Keypad/README.md

 <p align = "center"><img src = "Images/circuit.png"></p>
 <p><b>Figure 3.</b> Schematic of the single output keypad circuit.
 The row connections are in series, and so are the columns, with the output measured at node C1.</p>

 Since I intended to use a single output, I had to test whether there would be different voltages corresponding to pressing each individual key.

+## Simulation
 I performed a simulation in LTspice with the circuit as follows:
 <p align = "center"><img src = "Images/ltspice_circuit.png"></p>
 <p><b>Figure 4.</b> LTspice schematic of Fig.3 for circuit simulation.</p>